darahak/eslint-plugin-ignore-native-decl/README.md

 # eslint-plugin-ignore-native-decl

-Preprocess JavaScript files to ignore forward declarations that use the `native function` notation for extensions
+Preprocess JavaScript files to ignore forward declarations that use the `native function` notation for v8 extensions.

 ## Installation